scanarium/scanarium-handbook/source/99-Error codes/50-Too many QR codes/en.md

 Then uploading this new image should work.

-{=macro(zoomable-image-left, Zu viele QR-Codes sichtbar, images/scanning-multiple-qr-codes.jpg)}
+{=macro(zoomable-image-left, images/scanning-multiple-qr-codes.jpg, Zu viele QR-Codes sichtbar)}
-{=macro(zoomable-image-left, Nur der QR-Code vom Scanarium-Ausmalbild ist auf dem Foto, images/scanning-ok.jpg)}
+{=macro(zoomable-image-left, images/scanning-ok.jpg, Nur der QR-Code vom Scanarium-Ausmalbild ist auf dem Foto)}
 {: class=clearfix}

 If it still does not work, please send us the image to {=macro(help-email-link)}